ILIAS-eLearning/ILIAS/docs/development/js/js-modules.md

 </html>
 ```

-All core and service components SHOULD add their imports to one central il.js file.
+All core and service components MUST add their ES6 imports to one central il.js file.

 ```
 // this first line imports a non-ES6-module version of jquery